 "Hey, a little word of advice the next time you don't want the school knowing a secret of yours," Sirius greeted, plopping into the couch beside James and Lily in their private quarters while patting James on the shoulder.
 "Don't kiss in the middle of a public hallway."

 "Thanks for that sound advice, mate," James muttered.
+"Wish you would have provided it about a half hour ago."

 "How bad is it?"
 Lily cringed.